New Student Employee Checklist

 - Driving Record - If you'll be driving a university vehicle, see the UTDRIVERS website for information on required driver's training.

-- Conflicts of Interest Policy - Read both the policy and the statute of law concerning conflicts of interest within three business days.
+- Conflicts of Interest Policy - Read both the policy (HOP 5-2010) and the statute of law (Texas Government Code Chapter 572 Subchapter C) concerning conflicts of interest within three business days.

 - Employee Information - Complete your employee biographical information and your veteran status information online.